Home > Research > Laser and Synchrotron Research Center > Itatani Group

 • Development of ultrafast soft X-ray spectroscopy

-We work on the development of intense ultrashort-pulse light sources and their applications to ultrafast spectroscopy of strong-field-driven processes on the femtosecond to attosecond scales.
-Regarding the R&D of light sources, we focus on the generation of waveform-controlled intense optical pulses from visible to mid infrared spectral ranges, and the generation of soft-X-ray attosecond pulses using the physics of high harmonic generation.
-Furthermore, we develop the building blocks of next-generation light sources to break the limit of current Ti:sapphire laser-based technologies.
-Based on these novel light sources and techniques, we develop attosecond soft-X-ray spectroscopy and other ultrafast methodology to explore field-driven nonlinear processes of atoms, molecules, and solids.
-Our waveform-controlled intense light sources and related technologies are expected to realize novel ultrafast spectroscopy that cover an extremely broad spectral range from THz to soft X rays.
-We aim to observe and control ultrafast dynamics of non-equilibrium states of matters through various freedoms.
+We are working on the development of intense ultrashort pulse light sources and their applications in ultrafast spectroscopy on the femtosecond to attosecond time scale.
+In light source R&D, we focus on the generation of waveform-controlled intense optical pulses from the visible to the mid-infrared spectral range and the generation of short-wavelength ultrashort pulses using the physics of high-order harmonic generation in gases, solids and liquids.
+In addition, we are developing the building blocks of next-generation light sources to overcome the limitations of current Ti:sapphire laser-based technologies.
+Based on these novel light sources and techniques, we are developing attosecond soft X-ray spectroscopy and other ultrafast methods to probe field-driven nonlinear processes in atoms, molecules, solids, and liquids.
+Our waveform-controlled intense light sources and related technologies are expected to realize novel ultrafast spectroscopy covering an extremely broad spectral range from THz to soft x-rays.
+Our goal is to observe and control the ultrafast dynamics of non-equilibrium states of matter through various degrees of freedom.

 Publications and Research Highlights